The Radio London Fab Forties

 (Right) Radio London webmaster Chris Payne poses with a signed, limited-edition print of Peter Blake's artwork.

-Some preview tracks from Sgt Pepper's had recently been heard in the US.
+Four preview tracks from Sgt Pepper's had recently been heard in the US.
 Paul McCartney had allowed A Day in the Life, She's Leaving Home, When I'm Sixty-Four and Sgt Pepper's Lonely Hearts Club Band to be aired on a small number of American stations when he took the new material over to play for friends, but nobody had heard Sgt Pepper's (to borrow a TW saying) in its entirety.

 (Left) Blake's artwork

 The album was scheduled for a June release and like everyone else, Radio London had been desperately trying to obtain a preview copy, without success.
-The story goes that on May 12th an unnamed young man arrived at the Curzon Street offices, bearing a reel of tape.
+The story goes that on May 11th an unnamed young man arrived at the Curzon Street offices, bearing a reel of tape.
 His equally-anonymous girlfriend worked for EMI and he explained that she had secretly taped the new Beatles album during a staff production meeting, using a tape machine secreted in a shopping bag.
-The couple were not even trying to cash-in on such an amazing opportunity.
+The couple was not even trying to cash-in on such an amazing opportunity.
 They had deemed it their public duty to present the tape to Programme Director Alan Keen so that their favourite station, Radio London, should be given a world exclusive.
 As might be expected from a recording made on a low-speed portable recorder from inside a shopping bag, the sound quality of the illicit tape was very poor.

 Alan immediately phoned music publisher Dick James and told him about the stolen treasure he had in his possession.
 He said that if Dick didn't give Big L an exclusive preview copy of Sgt Pepper's, the station would air the bootleg recording, warts and all.
 True north-sea piracy!